 Each proposal for the Scientific Research (B) is reviewed by six reviewers; each proposal for the Scientific Research (C) and the Early-Career Scientists is reviewed by four reviewers; each proposal for the Challenging Research (Exploratory) is reviewed by six to eight reviewers.
-In the event that a large number of applications are received, the review may include process a preliminary screening (the Challenging Research (Exploratory) only).
+As necessary, the review may include process a preliminary screening.